 The Arctic fox lives in some of the harshest conditions on Earth.
-They live in the Arctic regions of North America, living in extreme cold temperatures, and have adapted well to their surroundings.
+They live in the Arctic regions of North America, in frigid temperatures, and have adapted well to their surroundings.

-They are small with a body length up to 68 cm and a weight of 3.5 kg, with females slightly smaller at 55 cm and 2.9 kg.
+They are small, with a body length of up to 68 cm and a weight of 3.5 kg, with females slightly smaller at 55 cm and 2.9 kg.

 Arctic foxes have thick white fur in the winter, which helps to keep them warm and camouflaged against the snow.
 They curl up to minimize heat loss, tucking their head and legs under their body and tail.

 Arctic foxes live in dens which helps minimize heat loss from the Arctic wind.
-The dens are southward facing to make the den warmer from the sun.
+The holes are southward facing to make the cave warmer from the sun.

-The main diet for the arctic fox is lemmings, although they will eat any small animals including hares, fish, birds, vole, along with bird eggs and carrion.
+The main diet for the arctic fox is lemmings, although they will eat small animals, including hares, fish, birds, voles, bird eggs, and carrion.

 Arctic Ground Squirrel